Nihal Atsız: Politics

 He was a staunch Turanist, Pan-Turkist, and racist.
 He wrote that the Kipchaks in Lithuania and Kirghiz are from the same blood and therefore Turks, but "alien people" living in Turkey like Jews or Negroes are not Turks even if they speak Turkish.
+Atsız especially and namely hated Arabs, Kurds, Japanese, Han Chinese, Persians, Bulgarians, Europeans, Blacks, Jews, Pashtuns, Americans, Circassians, Chechens, Abazins, Albanians, Pomaks, Laz, and Lezgins, considering them all as being enemies of the Turks.

+Nihal Atsiz specifically hated the Nurism and referred to Nurists as "a foolish herd shepherded by an ignorant Kurd called Said-i Nursi" and "a bunch of losers, who get together to read the books Said-i Nursi wrote in his incomprehensible Kurdish-Turkish, as if they are studying atomic physics or a theorem by Einstein."

 Kemalism, which had been condemned so harshly in his novel "Dalkavuklar Gecesi" (The Night of the Sycophants) is the founding ideology of the Republic of Turkey.
 The nature and the type of Atatürk's nationalism during the Early Republican Period (1923–50) since 1923 have interpreted Turkish identity under the guiding light of constitutional principles which equated ‘Turkishness’ with being a Turkish citizen.
 Identifying all Turkish citizens as Turks proper, the three constitutions of the Republican Era were completely and positively blind to ethnic, and religious differences between Turkish citizens and disassociated ‘Turkishness’ from its popular meaning: that is, the name of an ethnic group.
 Supporters of this view argue that Republican statesmen rejected the German model of ethnic nationalism and emulated the French model of civic nationalism by reducing ‘Turkishness’ to a legal category only.
 In other words, citizens of Turkey who happened to be of Kurdish, Greek, Armenian, Jewish or Assyrian descent had only to accept a plebiscite, according to this view, to take advantage of the opportunity of Turkification, as far as their citizenship status was concerned, and gaining full equality with ethnic Turks, provided that they remained faithful to their side of the bargain.